 - Learn your legal rights as an injured maritime worker

-Understanding your rights is important, but the Jones Act can be confusing.
-Someone who has experience studying the law and working for seamen to get them the compensation they deserve, can help guide you if you are injured on the job.
-An experienced lawyer can explain your rights to you in language you can understand and can help you get compensation.
+Understanding your rights is essential, but the Jones Act can be confusing.
+Someone who has experience studying the law and working for seamen to get them the compensation they deserve can help guide you if you are injured on the job.

-Your first question might be whether or not you even qualify for rights under the Jones Act.
-An experienced and knowledgeable Jones Act lawyer can help clarify that for you.
-The law is designed for seamen who spend a significant portion of working time aboard a vessel in navigation and contributing to the functioning of the vessel.
-This is a broad qualification, but your lawyer can help you determine definitively whether or not you qualify.
+The Jones Act is for seamen who spend a significant portion of working time aboard a vessel in navigation and contributing to the ship’s functioning.
+This is a broad definition that can be confusing.
+Your lawyer can help you determine whether or not you qualify.

-- An accident happened because you were exhausted from working a longer shift than was allowed or from working a shift without the mandated breaks.
+- An accident happened because you were exhausted from working a longer shift than was allowed or working a shift without the mandated breaks.

 - You were injured because you or others were not given adequate safety training.

-- The vessel was unseaworthy and it caused an accident.
+- The vessel was unseaworthy, and it caused an accident.

 - You were physically assaulted aboard the vessel.